RauhanAhmed/HyperRez/README.md

-# Pixl: Sharpen Blurry Memories
+# HyperRez: Sharpen Blurry Memories

-Enhance and upscale your images effortlessly with Pixl, a Python library crafted by Rauhan Ahmed Siddiqui.
+Enhance and upscale your images effortlessly with HyperRez, a Python library crafted by Rauhan Ahmed Siddiqui.
 Leveraging the power of GFPGAN and RealESRGAN, state-of-the-art Generative Adversarial Networks, this library provides advanced image enhancement capabilities.
 Real-ESRGAN focuses on upscaling backgrounds, while GFPGAN excels in refining the faces of human subjects.

 ## Features